SToRMS’ Mission is to reduce suicides by:

 To date we have supported suicide prevention and mental wellbeing sessions for Year 10, 12 and 13 students in some local Sheffield schools.
 We have also secured input for parents of Infant, Junior and Senior school pupils around the key areas of emotional literacy, anger management, self esteem, and how to help your child cope with the stress of exams.

-We have recently started working with representatives of the local CAMHS service to identify how our input can complement the work being done by the Healthy Minds school pilot and, ideally, how this can be sustainably embedded into the school culture going forward.
-As part of this we are working with the local Multi Agency Support Teams, faciltating and promoting sessions available to all parents at key pressure points in a child’s school life, particularly when transitioning to other schools and prior to exams.
+We have worked with representatives of the local CAMHS service to identify how our input can complement the work being done by the Healthy Minds school pilot and, ideally, how this can be sustainably embedded into the school culture going forward.
+As part of this we met with the local Multi Agency Support Teams, and facilitated/promoted sessions available to all parents at key pressure points in a child’s school life, particularly when transitioning to other schools and prior to exams.
 SToRMS’ complements existing input in Sheffield schools, focusing more specifically on suicide prevention in secondary schools, building in wellbeing and how to help a friend.

 Other things in the pipeline include some of our personal trainer volunteers working alongside football coaches subtly promoting Lifestyle, Exercise, Attitude and Nutrition and the culture that it’s good to talk.